Katalyst99/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 # 0x05.
 Processes and Signals

 ## Description
-This project focuses on understanding processes and signals in Linux.Learn about Process IDs (PID), managing processes, and sending signals to control their behavior.
+This project focuses on understanding processes and signals, including learning about Process IDs (PID), managing processes, and sending signals to control their behavior.

 ## Learning Objectives
 By the end of this project, you should be able to explain the following concepts without external assistance: